Tranzakt/Visual-Laravel/README.md

    only load relations and columns that are going to actually be used and avoid n+1 situations, automatically cache (and invalidate) read-only database queries etc. etc. etc.
+   In addition, the UI can lead the developer to use techniques like Domain Driven Design (DDD) and Test Driven Development (TDD), and can provide both UI and PDF documentation like UML diagrams, class diagrams and Entity Relationship Diagrams.

 By using Laravel (and its ecosystem) VL can take advantage of a massive amount of functionality that is already available and mature, and focus on providing only the additional functionality needed on top of that.

 It is anticipated that we will create a lot of new functionality